NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

 left-image-clip: (*string*) (default = "")
-    If --left-image-crop-win is used, replaced the left image cropped to that window with this clip.  .. _corr_section:
+    If --left-image-crop-win is used, replaced the left image cropped to that window with this clip.

 right-image-clip: (*string*) (default = "")
-    If --right-image-crop-win is used, replaced the right image cropped to that window with this clip.  .. _corr_section:
+    If --right-image-crop-win is used, replaced the right image cropped to that window with this clip.

+.. _corr_section:

 Correlation
 -----------